Signs of Long-Term Crawl Space Moisture Damage

 - Furniture tilting slightly

-- Doors sticking or failing to close properly
+- Interior doors sticking, rubbing, or failing to latch properly

 These symptoms indicate that joists may be losing stiffness due to prolonged moisture exposure.
 Over time, weakened wood fibers cannot support loads as effectively, leading to visible floor movement.